ericfuerstenberg/terraform-wavefront-alerts/README.md

 ## Alerts as code!
 I propose that we implement industry standard, infrastructure as code best practices to create our alerts and dashboards programmatically.
 Think of this as a move toward a "cattle not pets" model for our alerts and dashboards.
-You made a change to the metrics we're using for Uploads?
-No problem - make the change once in the variables.tf file and it immediately applies to all of our existing dashboards/alerts that rely on that variable.
+You made a change to the metric we're using for Uploads?
+No problem - make the change once in a config file and it immediately applies to all of our existing dashboards/alerts that currently use that metric.

 One way to implement this is to use a Wavefront Terraform provider
     - see: https://github.com/wavefrontHQ/terraform-provider-wavefront